By Mohammad Yunus Yawar and Jibran Ahmad

 Afghanistan is also grappling with a severe economic crisis.
 In response to the Taliban takeover last year, many countries imposed sanctions on Afghanistan’s banking sector and cut billions of dollars in development aid.

 A foreign ministry spokesman said the Taliban would welcome international help.
+Several countries, including neighbouring Pakistan and Iran said they were sending humanitarian aid including food and medicine.

 U.N.
 Secretary-General Antonio Guterres said the United Nations was fully mobilized, assessing the needs and providing initial support.